netdata/netdata/collectors/python.d.plugin/ceph/README.md

-# Ceph monitoring with Netdata
+# CEPH monitoring with Netdata

 Monitors the ceph cluster usage and consumption data of a server, and produces: